What is Attrition Rate?

 In any case, companies that calculate attrition rate and monitor changes over time are able to pinpoint weaknesses and identify areas in which improvements can be made in order to increase customer retention and reduce customer attrition.
 Additionally, customer attrition rate is a valuable metric often used by sales teams to determine sales goals for the next month, quarter, or year, offering a figure on which to base the number of new sales required to maintain profitability.

-Pros and Cons of Attrition Rate
+Benefits and Challenges of Attrition Rate

 Calculating attrition rate is a simple process for most businesses, and this metric can be used to formulate company goals and objectives.
 However, in some industries and verticals, attrition rate is not as easy to calculate.
 Marketing agencies can easily calculate attrition rate by consulting a list of currently active clients.
 But for businesses such as retail stores, determining the number of active customers is somewhat subjective.